mkkvkmn/fire/readme.md

 The application settings are configured in the [settings.py](config/settings.py) file.

+#### .env

-You can overwrite some settings with environment variables.
-Add .env file to repository root.
+You can overwrite settings with environment variables.

+- Add .env file to repository root

 Example .env file contents: